Communication-Efficient Diffusion Strategy for Performance Improvement of Federated Learning with Non-IID Data: Communication-efficient diffusion strategy

 \section{Communication-efficient diffusion strategy}

-In this section, we introduce a novel training strategy called FedDif, which selects neighboring PUEs can maximize the diffusion efficiency and accumulates the data distributions of different PUEs by the diffusion mechanism.
-The aim of FedDif is to accumulate different non-IID data distributions to the local model before global aggregation.
+In this section, we introduce a novel training strategy called FedDif, which selects neighboring PUEs to maximize diffusion efficiency and accumulates the data distributions of different PUEs by the diffusion mechanism.
+FedDif aims to accumulate different non-IID data distributions in local models before global aggregation.

-FedDif includes four additional steps for diffusion in procedures of the typical FL, such as \emph{DoL broadcasting}, \emph{candidates of IID distance reporting}, \emph{diffusion configuration}, and \emph{model transmission} illustrated in Fig. \ref{fig:diffusion_concept}.
-PUEs advertise the DoL $\psi_{k-1}^{(m)}$ of the responsible model $m$ to their neighboring PUEs (\emph{\textbf{DoL broadcasting}}).\footnote{The data privacy of each PUE can be preserved because the DoL indicates the cumulative distribution of learned data, and the adversaries cannot specify the DSI of PUEs solely by DoL.} Then, neighboring PUEs calculate candidate DoL of the $k$-th diffusion round for all received DoLs of the previous diffusion round using their DSI and report the candidates of IID distance to the BS (\emph{\textbf{candidates of IID distance reporting}}).
-The candidates of IID distance indicate the estimated IID distance for the next diffusion round.
-The BS sends scheduling policies to PUEs for model transmission (\emph{\textbf{Diffusion configuration}}).
-PUEs finally send their model to the next trainer PUEs via the scheduled data channel (\emph{\textbf{Model transmission}}).
-We will provide the basis for how FedDif can address the performance degradation problem of FL due to the non-IID data in Section \ref{section5}.
+FedDif includes four diffusion steps before global aggregation: \emph{DoL broadcasting}, \emph{candidates for IID distance reporting}, \emph{diffusion configuration}, and \emph{model transmission}, as illustrated in Fig.~\ref{fig:diffusion_concept}.
+The entire procedure of FedDif is described in Algorithm~\ref{alg:dif_mechanism}.
+PUEs advertise the DoL $\psi_{k-1}^{(m)}$ of the responsible model $m$ to their neighboring PUEs (\emph{\textbf{DoL broadcasting}})~\footnote{The data privacy of PUEs is preserved because the DoL reflects the cumulative distribution of learned data, and adversaries cannot determine the DSI of PUEs solely from the DoL.
+Although the DoL in the first diffusion round may indicate the DSI of the first trainer, we prevent privacy leakage by adding noise to the first DoL.
+Furthermore, the noisy DoL in the first diffusion round does not affect the convergence of the IID distance, as demonstrated in Proposition~\ref{prop2} in Section~\ref{section4}.}.
+Then, neighboring PUEs calculate the candidate DoL of the $k$th diffusion round for all received DoLs of the previous diffusion round using their DSI and report the candidates of IID distance to the BS (\emph{\textbf{candidates of IID distance reporting}}).
+Candidates for the IID distance indicate the estimated IID distance for the next diffusion round.
+The BS sends scheduling policies to PUEs for model transmission (\emph{\textbf{diffusion configuration}}).
+Finally, PUEs send their model to the next trainer PUEs via the scheduled data channel (\emph{\textbf{model transmission}}).
+We provide the basis for how FedDif can address the performance degradation problem of FL owing to non-IID data in Section~\ref{section5}.

+Although FedDif enhances the learning performance of FL, it may become a critical issue if it requires additional communication resources for diffusion.
+The diffusion mechanism could consume excessive communication resources when PUEs send local models to minimize the IID distance without considering channel conditions.